Getting your Trinity Audio player ready...

 Have you ever wondered why we moved on to container-based applications in an era where we have virtual machine applications?
 How does docker make the task of development easier?
 Let’s see what is Docker and know its concepts.

-Docker is a light weighted alternatives to a virtual machine (VM) which is designed to make it easier to create, deploy and run applications by using containers.
+Docker is a light-weighted alternative to a virtual machine (VM) which is designed to make it easier to create, deploy and run applications by using containers.
 Wikipedia defines Docker as

 an open-source project that automates the deployment of software applications inside containers by providing an additional layer of abstraction and automation of OS-level virtualization on Linux.